Embedded C++ Tutorial: placement new

 Key points:

-• If you need multi-threaded access, remember to add a lock to the pool or use a lock-free structure.
+offsetofis used to calculate the start of the slot (be careful with portability—this is a common trick);- If you need multi-threaded access, remember to lock the pool or use lock-free structures.

-When you repeatedly use placement new to construct objects of the same type at the same memory location, certain situations require std::launder to obtain a "valid" pointer, avoiding issues caused by compiler optimizations.
-A simple demonstration (added in C++17):
+When you repeatedly placement new objects of the same type at the same memory location, std::launder is sometimes needed to obtain a "valid" pointer and avoid issues caused by compiler optimizations.
+Simple illustration (C++17 addition):

 #include <new>